eosnetworkfoundation/docs/docs/03_tutorials/10_bios-boot-sequence.md

 ---

 ## Overview

-In this tutorial, you will extend the single node blockchain to use multiple nodes.
-You will install various Antelope software components to set up your multi node blockchain.
+In this tutorial, you will learn how to boostrap a new Antelope-based blockchain and get familiar with the steps involved in creating a new blockchain.
+You will start your boot node, load the system contracts, and then add multiple block producers to extend your single node blockcain into a multi node blockchain.
 Finally, you will perform some node operator tasks on your new blockchain.

 ## Audience
 This tutorial is useful for any node operator or blockchain developer who wants to understand how a multi node blockchain can be set up and launched.
 Although a typical blockchain will consist of multiple remote nodes, the commands to set up each node are to be performed in a similar fashion at each remote location.